videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/mute-all-participants.md

 If you are the host or moderator of a video conference, you may want to mute all the participants at once.
 This can be useful in various scenarios, such as when you want to deliver a presentation or when there is background noise that is causing distractions.

-- To achieve these, you have to iterate over the list of participants fromt he `useMeeting` hook and call `disableMic` method from `useParticipant` hook.
+- To achieve this, you have to iterate over the list of participants fromt he `useMeeting` hook and call `disableMic` method from `useParticipant` hook.

 ```javascript
 import { useMeeting } from "@videosdk.live/react-sdk";